keatonm-20/Changing-UPN-PowerShell/README.md

  ---
  ---

- This is the script I typed up for changes all users UPN.
+ This is the script I typed up for changing all users UPN.
 What the script is doing is looking for all of the users in the $users variable I created to find which users don't have the UPN "millinertech.local".<br><br>
 ![Dashboard Screenshot](images/img2.png)<br><br><br>

 ---